 Prospective candidates for the Doctoral Consortium

 Students who have recently completed their research proposal, or about to do so (typically 2nd year PhD students) are welcome to submit their contribution to the consortium.
 Students will be selected based on the potential of their research for future impact on the field of Information Retrieval and the likely benefit to the student of participating in the DC.
-The submitted paper will be the basis for detailed discussions at the DC.
+Students will have the opportunity to engage in detailed discussion with advisors through individual sessions that will take place before the DC event and during the conference.

 The submission may contain previously-published material, as well as ongoing work.
 The submission has two parts.
 The first part, a research statement, should be no more than six (6) pages long.
 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.